larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 started off with these things.
 Yeah, really quick, OK?

-### 70-gas
+### 70-gas /

 OK, so we're going to start
-off here and this is Friday.
-The 9th of June 2006 and.
+off here and this is Friday the 9th of June 2006.
-And basically 6968 sixty nine and
-70 are all special needs gas,
-and we're all pretty non interesting.
+And basically 68, 69 and 70 are all Speciner's gas, and they're all pretty non-interesting.

-### 71-robot
+### 71-robot /

 (2:02)
-OK, and then 71 was the ETL.
-Arm vision and drum.
+OK, and then 71 was the ETL arm vision and drum.
-So that was doesn't have to do with us.
+So that doesn't have to do with us.
-It's I don't know if we're positively certain that it's from ETL, but it's.
+I don't know if we're positively certain that it's from ETL, but it's not from here.
-It's not from here then.

-### 72-gas
+### 72-gas /

-72 was gas.
+Then 72 was gas.

-### 73-gas
+### 73-gas /

 And had the heart thing on at 73 was also a little bit of gas.

-### 74-bongo
+### 74-bongo /

 74 was a bongo attempt
 with a 180 degree jump.

-### 75-logo
+### 75-logo /

 (2:34)
-75 was logo, big Turtle with some drawing and also some looking at the.
-At a 35 teletype doing logo
+75 was Logo, the big Turtle with some drawing and also some looking at a 35 teletype doing Logo.

-### 76-robot
+### 76-robot /

 76 was Mahabala vision,
-which Mahabala was a Pakistani.
+which...
+Mahabala was a Pakistani.
-He he was a graduate student here.
+He was a graduate student here.
-I believe there was a picture of him that we got of fairly good.
+I believe there was a picture of him that we got, of fairly good.
 (3:01)
-He did some vision and we also got a fairly good picture of the video sector which was this video input device with the random access deflection that we.
+He did some vision and we also got a fairly good picture of the vidissector which was this video input device with random access deflection that we made ourselves.
-Made ourselves or actually that one.
+Or actually that one,
-I think we,
-I think that one was made by tripolye.
+I think that one was made by Triple I.
-That view is is the generation of video sector that was in these films.
+The TVB is the generation of
+vidissector that was in these films.
 We later had something called TVC.

-### 77-life
+### 77-life /

-OK 77 was life Allah Roger Banks so.
+OK 77 was life a la Roger Banks.
+So,
 (3:34)
 Roger Banks was a guy
 who worked with Fredkin.
-He worked on cellular autonomous Thomas.
+He worked on cellular automata.
 We had, I think earlier
-in this thing we had a a.
+in this thing we had
-A show of of him doing a constructor, and this was just simulating some seller Tom and his his cellular automata could do life, but it could also do other games.
+a show of of him doing a constructor, and this was just simulating some cellular automaton.
+His cellular automata could do Life, but it could also do other games.
 (4:03)
 It was somewhat more general
-rules than than just life and so
+rules than than just Life, and so
 I think that that that clip was essentially a demonstration of that.